Welcome

 I am Steph Lyons

-Pelvic Health Physiotherapist
+Women's Health Physiotherapist

 BSc (Hons), MCSP, HCPC

-My aim is to help women regain optimum function of their bodies to feel aligned, balanced and healthy.
+My aim is to help women regain optimum function of their bodies to feel aligned, balanced, and healthy.

 In-person appointments take place in a private clinic in Adber, just outside Sherborne, with virtual appointments available via a secure online platform.